turbot/steampipe-plugin-googlesheets/docs/tables/googlesheets_csv.md

 +---------------+------+-------------+
 ```

-- If the sheet has a column with same name, the table will update the column name by adding the corresponding column index.
+- If the sheet has more than one columns with same name, the table will update the column name by adding the corresponding column index.

 For instance, `Employee` sheet have columns with same name in column 4 and column 5. `.inspect` of that table will be following: